rtlabs-com/p-net/doc/getting_started_rtkernel.rst

 Adjust log level
 ----------------
-See the "Getting started on Linux" page.
+In order to learn the Profinet communication model, it is very informative to adjust the log level to see the incoming and outgoing messages.
+See the "Getting started on Linux" page for details on how to adjust the log level.

+However note that printing out log strings is slow, so you probably need to decrease the cyclic data frequency (see PLC timing settings below).

 Standalone rt-kernel project